 The entirety of John's conversation with Doc outside his shack is missing.

-The night-time kangaroo hunt is severely truncated: only the first two kills are shown, and prior to the sequence in which Tim fights the one-eyed kangaroo, the sequence consists entirely of close-ups of the actors firing at the screen.
-Similarly, the shot of Tim slashing the kangaroo's throat and a lingering shot of kangaroo carcasses post-carnage are cut.
+The night-time kangaroo hunt is severely truncated: only the first two kills are shown, and prior to the sequence in which Joe fights the one-eyed kangaroo, the sequence consists entirely of close-ups of the actors firing at the screen.
+Similarly, the shot of Joe slashing the kangaroo's throat and a lingering shot of kangaroo carcasses post-carnage are cut.

 After Doc grabs John by the neck during their post-hunt "tryst", the scene fades to white when the ceiling lamp swings toward the screen and cuts to the following morning, thereby eliminating Doc's suggestive mounting of John (curiously, the part of this scene featured during the montage of John's mental breakdown remain intact).